 An enterprise B2B with 500K+ prospects across multiple business units, complex Salesforce customizations including custom objects synced to Pardot, ABM platform integration, $10M+ annual marketing-influenced pipeline, and an existing RevOps team that needs an external architectural perspective.
 Audits at this scale uncover problems compounded over 5+ years — typical findings include attribution model breaks that hide $1M+ in marketing-sourced revenue from being properly credited.

-Don't pay this tier if: You have a single-product B2B with under 100K prospects and standard Salesforce — Tier 2 will deliver 80% of the value at half the cost.
+Do not pay this tier if: You have a single-product B2B with under 100K prospects and standard Salesforce — Tier 2 will deliver 80% of the value at half the cost.

-5 Red Flags in Pardot Audit Pricing
+7What Are the Red Flags in Pardot Audit Pricing?

 Real human review takes 12+ hours minimum.
 A $500 audit is either an automated tool dump (an AppExchange app exported to PDF) or a sales conversation disguised as an audit.
 The deliverable is generic — same findings every customer gets.
-If pricing seems too good to be true, the audit is either being subsidized as a sales lead-gen tool, or you're buying a checklist with no human analysis behind it.
+If pricing seems too good to be true, the audit is either being subsidized as a sales lead-gen tool, or you are buying a checklist with no human analysis behind it.

 Some agencies sell "senior consultant audits" but execute with junior staff who escalate findings to a senior reviewer.
 The output quality drops 30–50%.
 Ask directly: Will the person doing the audit be the same person presenting findings?
 What are their credentials and years of experience specifically with Pardot?
+Per Salesforce official certification requirements, Marketing Cloud Account Engagement Specialist is the baseline credential — Consultant cert is the next tier.

 "Free audit if you sign for implementation" creates conflict of interest.
-The auditor is incentivized to find more problems (justifying more billable implementation work) or to undersell problems (if the implementation team can't actually fix them at promised price).
+The auditor is incentivized to find more problems (justifying more billable implementation work) or to undersell problems (if the implementation team cannot actually fix them at promised price).
 Pay for the audit independently.
 Then decide whether to use the same firm for fixes — or someone else.

 "Your scoring model has issues" is a finding.
 "Your scoring model overweights email engagement, causing 23% of MQLs to be unqualified, costing roughly $50K/quarter in misallocated SDR time" is an audit.
-If the deliverable is a checklist with no dollar-impact estimates, you're getting Tier 1 work at Tier 2 prices.
+If the deliverable is a checklist with no dollar-impact estimates, you are getting Tier 1 work at Tier 2 prices.

-What Cheap Pardot Audits Don't Find
+8What Do Cheap Pardot Audits Miss?

 Sync queue silent failures